1895 (14th December)

 1939 (3rd September)

-War was declared on Germany.
-King George made a broadcast to the nation at 6pm.
+Britain declared war on Germany after the German army invaded Poland.
+King George made a broadcast to the nation at 6 pm.

 King George went to France to inspect the British Expeditionary Force.